 Not a whole lot.
-I played some on an artist I produced for Capital, George Ducas, on a cut called “Teardrops.”
+I played some for an artist I produced for Capital, George Ducas, on a cut called “Teardrops.”

 How did you start working with Mark Knopfler?

-Well, much of that is due to songwriter Paul Kennerley.
+Much of that is due to songwriter Paul Kennerley.
 Mark had started spending time here, initially because of Chet Atkins, and the Straits thing had finally been packed up in the attic.
-He had been doing some recording, with the thought of it being his first solo album.
-He had done some globe hopping, recording in Ireland and Louisiana, just trying things out.
+He was recording with the thought of his first solo album.
+He had done some recording in Ireland and Louisiana, just trying things out.
 He stopped here, and Paul recommended me, as did producer Chuck Ainlay and steel guitarist Paul Franklin.

-Mark was very concerned about his other guitar player.
-He wasn’t looking for a bunch of fancy licks, just a good feel.
-So he was a bit concerned that I had played with Neil Diamond, and the fact I was a session guy.
+Mark was very concerned about “the other” guitar player.
+He wasn’t looking for a bunch of fancy licks, just a good feel, and was a bit concerned that I’d played with Neil Diamond and the fact I was a session guy.
 So we cut a couple sides, and that was it.
-Then a couple months later, Chuck called to book more sessions with Mark.
+A couple months later, Chuck called to book more sessions with Mark.
 We fit together well musically and personally.
-I know how to be a good second banana.
-I’m pleased to do it, and I’ve done it all my life.
+I know how to be a good second banana – I’ve done it all my life.

 How much direction did Mark give?

 Next to none.
-I think back in the Straits days he was pretty heavy-handed.
-I don’t think he messed around with Paul Franklin or Michael Brecker, but I think he let go a lot on his solo records.
 I think he was at a point where he felt secure enough to let go.
 He became more “Let’s see what you can give me,” instead of making you try to play like him.
-Sometimes, he’ll give a little direction, such as think about a certain era.
-Which is helpful stuff.
+Sometimes, he’ll give a little direction, such as “Think about a certain era.”
+Which is helpful.
 It’s very flattering, really.

 After the Golden Heart tour, did you go back to producing?

-I was getting very frustrated, and in the meantime I had really let my playing take a back seat through 10 years producing records.
+I was getting frustrated, and really let my playing take a back seat through 10 years of producing.
 I was no longer thinking of myself as a guitar player first.
-So, when the Knopfler thing happened, it made me realize that 1) I wasn’t ready to let go of being a musician, and 2) how completely crappy I had become.
+So, when the Knopfler thing happened, it made me realize that one, I wasn’t ready to let go of being a musician, and two, how crappy I’d become.
 I was onstage with one of the great living musicians, who happened to play the same instrument I did, and I was struggling at every turn.
-It was a very difficult tour for me, but Mark never said boo about it.
+It was a difficult tour for me, but Mark never said boo about it.

-I did a lot of serious self-examination on that tour, and when it was over I pulled myself up by the bootstraps.
+I did a lot of serious self-examination on that tour, and when it was over, I pulled myself up by the bootstraps.
 For the first time since I was a kid, I seriously began practicing, wanting to improve myself.
 I had a great role model in Mark, and I hadn’t had one in a long time.
 All of my role models were dead.
-All of a sudden, here was a contemporary I looked up to.
+But here was a contemporary I looked up to.
 It was really a reawakening.

 What material did you use to practice with?

-Chord scale books.
+Chord-scale books.
 It was like going to the gym.
 I also dipped back into the Mickey Baker books.
-From this, I started writing what became the Themes From A Rainy Decade album.
-I decided to do something that wasn’t just your typical guitar wank.
+I started writing what became the Themes From A Rainy Decade album.
+I decided to do something that wasn’t your typical guitar wank.
 Most of those records are terribly impressive for the first listen or so, but you can’t hum any of it.
 I began listening to Tony Mattola, Al Caiola, and I had always listened to Chet.
-Tony in particular was just a stunning guitar player.
+Tony, in particular, was just a stunning guitar player.
 Also, Hank and the Shadows.
 And I thought “Who’s doing that now?”
 No one.

 So you played with Mark up to his most recent album, Shangri La.

 Yes, played a couple records and soundtracks.
-We recorded it at the Shangri La studio in Zuma Beach – The Band’s hangout on the West Coast.
-Mark had the great idea to use fewer instruments on this record.
-So we limited the number of guitars we used – Mark’s ’53 Gibson Southern Jumbo for the acoustic tracks, a ’56 Gretsch 6120, a Fender Knopfler Strat, a ’64 Jazzmaster, and a National.
-That was pretty much it.
+We recorded at Shangri La studio, in Zuma Beach – The Band’s hangout on the West Coast.
+Mark had the great idea to use fewer instruments, so we limited the number of guitars – Mark’s ’53 Southern Jumbo for the acoustic tracks, a ’56 6120, a Knopfler Strat, a ’64 Jazzmaster, and a National.

 How much pre-production did you do for the Shangri La tour?

-Did you have freedom on the Dire Straits songs, or were you required to play the parts like the record?
+Did you have freedom on the Dire Straits songs, or were you required to play parts like on the record?

 A bit of both.
 I did the things I felt were important markers.
 On some songs, like “Brothers in Arms,” I play a 12-string picking part.
 And on some songs, we have returned to the original arrangements.
 On “Sultans of Swing,” we go back down to a four-piece, and copy the record.
 On “Money for Nothing,” I play cowbell!